shekhar2/ExpiringCache/README.md

 ##Outline

-This is a simple wrapper around a standard HashMap to support configurable expiry.
+This is an implemenataion of cache where enries expire after certain time.
 Keys can be written with an associated timeout.

-Eviction is automatically scheduled using a background thread.
+Cache entriy expiration is scheduled using a background thread.

 ###Notes on the Implementation